Sipley/pipeline/README.md

 ## Step 1: Acquire a large dataset of sequences

 ### For this tutorial, we will use the publicly available transcriptome of _Schistosoma mansoni_

-We're actually going to use the pipeline itself to generate our datasets.

 Please *fork* this repository and clone the directory from your GitHub to your local machine.
 Then cd into the `scripts` directory and run `pipeline.sh` (ignore the warning message):
 ```bash